Risk-Team/CAVAanalytics/README.md

 - [ ] EUR-22

 ## Python
-Additionally, the raw but interpolated CORDEX-CORE models can also be accessed using xarray (support coming soon).
+CORDEX-CORE models and observational datasets can also be accessed using xarray (support coming soon).
 For example:

 ```
 import xarray as xr